imnotwcked/BugSentinel/README.md

 - The system intermittently operates based on available solar power, performing tasks when energy is sufficient and pausing when power is low.
 This behavior is controlled by energy stored in a capacitor (2200uF, 10V), which dictates when the system can actively process data.
 The intermittent nature allows the device to maximize operational efficiency while conserving energy for critical tasks.

   <img width="369" alt="intermittent operation of BugSentinal System" src="https://github.com/user-attachments/assets/853372c6-5cc1-4c18-8700-da9747e6c059" />

-                                                      'intermittent operation of BugSentinal System' [1]
+                                                      "intermittent operation of BugSentinal System" [1]

 - The harvesting equipment is configured with MSP430FR5994, and the solar panels used are 5.5cm in length and 2.5cm in width.